 The symbolism and iconography of Buddhist mandalas have evolved through centuries of social transformation in India and Tibet, and their depictions of interconnected worlds resonate with contemporary psychology, physics, and cosmology.

-In this seminar, Ian Baker will explore the ways in which mandalas have developed within Buddhist cultures and yet point to dynamic truths about human existence and the nature of reality as an inter-dimensional whole.
+In this seminar, Ian Baker will explore the ways in which mandalas have developed specifically within Buddhist cultures and yet point to universal, dynamic truths about human existence and the nature of reality as an interdimensional whole.

-In this context, as opposed to the common view of a single universe composed of matter and energy in which consciousness plays only a marginal role, here every sentient being is presented as manifesting at the center of his or her mandala such that an integral totality arises relative to each sentient being in the universe, with consciousness fundamental to the whole of reality.
+In these Vajrayana contexts, as opposed to the common, contemporary view of a single universe composed of matter and energy, in which consciousness plays only a marginal role, here every sentient being is presented as manifesting at the center of his or her mandala, such that an integral totality arises relative to each sentient being in the universe, with consciousness fundamental to the whole of reality.

-The theme of mandalas and the Great Perfection will then be related to insights from quantum cosmology, in which the role of the observer is fundamental to understanding the process of nature.
+The theme of mandalas, Guhyasamaja in particular, and the Great Perfection will then be related to insights from quantum cosmology, in which the role of the observer is fundamental to understanding the processes of nature.

 Given the current destruction of the ecosphere by societies dominated by materialism, hedonism, and consumerism, we are urgently in need of a paradigm of creative engagement that integrates the deepest insights from the world’s contemplative and scientific traditions.